- Food & Drink

 2022 Annual Revenue: $8.82 billion

-Constellation Brands, another wine giant based in the United States, possesses a 1.7% market share in the global wine market.
+Constellation Brands, based in the United States, holds a 1.7% market share in the global wine sector.
+Founded in the Finger Lakes region, it has expanded to become a significant player in the wine, beer, and spirits markets.

 -